crislerwintler/microservice-nestjs-api/README.md

-## RestAPI using the backend framework nestjs and deployed in Docker container
+## RestAPI using the backend framework nestjs and deployed in Docker container and Postgres

 * To download  - git clone https://github.com/crislerwintler/nest-api.git -

-# To run you need docker installed !
+# To run you need to have docker installed !!
 After downloaded open on you editor

 * chmod +x .docker/entrypoint.sh